Open University: Undergraduate

 Open University modules have associated with them a number of Credit Accumulation and Transfer Scheme (CATS) credits – usually 30 or 60 – depending on the quantity of the material in the module and a level (1, 2, 3, or 4) corresponding to the complexity, with 120 credits roughly equating to the year of study for a full-time student.

 The OU offers a large number of undergraduate qualifications, including certificates, diplomas, and bachelor's degrees, based on both level and quantity of study.
 An OU undergraduate degree requires 300 (or 360 for honours) CATS credits.

 Students are generally advised not to undertake more than 60 credits per year, meaning that an undergraduate degree will take typically six years to complete.
 With the exception of some degrees in fast-moving areas (such as computing), there is generally no limit on the time that a student may take.
 Students need special permission to take more than 120 credits (equivalent to full-time study) at any time; such permission is not usually granted.

 Originally the BA was the only undergraduate degree, and it was unnamed.
 The modern OU grants degrees of Bachelor of Arts (BA), Science (BSc), Laws (LLB) and Engineering (BEng); the BA and BSc may be named (following a specified syllabus) or unnamed (constructed of courses chosen by the student) degrees.

 Many OU faculties have now introduced short modules worth ten credits.
 Most of these modules are taught online and start at regular intervals throughout the year.
 They typically provide an introduction to a broader subject over a period of ten weeks, these are generally timed during vacations at conventional universities in order to take advantage of their facilities.
 Some science modules, which require only home study, are complemented by residential courses, in order to allow the student to gain practical laboratory experience in that field; typically, an award of a degree or diploma will require completion of both.

-Different modules are run at different times of the year, but, typically, a 30 or 60-credit module will run either from October to June or from February to October.
-Assessment is by both continual assessment (with, normally, between four and eight assignments during the year) and, for most, a final examination or, on some modules, a major assignment.
+Different modules are run at different times of the year, but, typically, a 30- or 60-credit undergraduate module will run from October to June, with some dual-presentation modules also running from February to October.
+Assessment is by both continual assessment (with, normally, between four and eight assignments during the year) and, for most, a major assignment or, on some modules, a final examination.